voostindie/obsidian-md-filter/README.md

 What does the filter do?
 The main idea is that the output of the filter is a document that can live on its own, outside of an Obsidian vault.
 To achieve that, it:

+- Strips out the YAML front matter if present (I can never get it to work reliably in Marked 2 itself)
 - Replaces internal Obsidian links with just the text of the link.
     - `[[Link to other page|Alias]]` becomes `Alias`
     - `[[Link to other page]]` becomes `Link to other page`